-The 32nd First Annual Ig Nobel Prize ceremony will happen (as in 2020 and 2021, in deference to the lurking ambitions of Covid-19) entirely online on Thursday, September 15, 2022.
+The 32nd First Annual Ig Nobel Prize ceremony will happen (as in 2020 and 2021, in deference to the lurking ambitions of Covid-19) entirely online, on Thursday, September 15, 2022, at 6:00 pm (US eastern time).
 Ten new Ig Nobel prizes will be awarded for things that make people LAUGH, then THINK.

 |What Languages? | Ceremony Details|

 |Support The Igs | Ig Informal Lectures|